Medionmars/Small-projects/README.md

-# Small first projects
+# Small projects
-I am a python programmer that programs from 3 months now.
-I am a beginner amateur and do it 1-3 hours a day.
-If u see somthing that can be better let me know.
-Wanna program together?
-Hit me up on instagram Medi.207
+I am a Python programmer and have been coding for 3 months now.
+I consider myself a beginner amateur and usually spend 1-3 hours per day coding.
+If you notice anything that could be improved, please let me know.
+Would you like to code together?
+Feel free to reach out to me on Instagram: Medi.207